objcio/articles/2015-02-09-photoskit.md

 ###Fetch Result

 You may have noticed that these fetch methods aren't asynchronous.
 Instead, they return a `PHFetchResult` object, which allows access to the underlying collection of results with an interface similar to `NSArray`.
 It will dynamically load its contents as needed and cache contents around the most recently requested value.
 This behavior is similar to the result array of an `NSFetchRequest` with a set `batchSize` property.
-There is no way to parametrize this behavior for `PHFetchResult`, but the documentation promises "**optimal performance even when handling a large number of results**".
+There is no way to parametrize this behavior for `PHFetchResult`, but the documentation promises “optimal performance even when handling a large number of results”.

 The `PHFetchResult`s returned by the fetch methods will not be updated automatically if the photo library contents that match the request change.
 Observing changes and processing updates for a given `PHFetchResult` is [described in a later section](#The-Times-They-Are-A-Changin).